The Relationship Between Addiction and Habit

 Let’s define addiction as repeated involvement with anything, despite excessive costs, because of craving.
 That sounds similar to habit, which is also repeated involvement with something.
 What are the differences and similarities between addiction and habit?

-Let’s start with some examples of what appear to be addiction.
+Let’s start with some examples of what appears to be an addiction.
 A college freshman ends up in the emergency room after his first binge but is not repeatedly involved with alcohol (although he may soon be).
 A medical patient on opiates for pain control does not crave the next injection for the “high,” but simply wants pain relief.
 A low stakes poker player has minor losses, but the pleasure of gambling in this manner, for this individual, outweighs the cost.
 This last example illustrates how addiction is highly dependent of the context in which it occurs.
 What is a minor expense for one individual might not be for another.

 Let’s also consider the definition of addiction as a disease.
-The “three C’s” of this definition are craving, consequences and (loss of) control.
+The “three C’s” of this definition are craving, consequences, and (loss of) control.
 Although widely used, the craving and control aspects of this definition are inaccurate.
 The disease definition is all-or-none.
 You either are an addict/alcoholic or not.
-In fact there are many aspects of addiction and you could be high, medium or low on any of them.
+In fact, there are many aspects of addiction and you could be high, medium, or low on any of them.
 There is no clear dividing line where addiction begins.
 Secondly, craving is understood as uncontrollable.
 However, with practice craving is fully controllable.
-Otherwise addiction is a hopeless situation–but it’s not!
+Otherwise, addiction is a hopeless situation–but it’s not!

 Fortunately, everyone agrees about the negative consequences of addictive behavior.
-The reason to change an addictive behavior is that it’s bad for you!
+The reason to change addictive behavior is that it’s bad for you!
 Although you may enjoy getting high, the rest of your life is falling apart.